ftsrg/ingraph/README.md

 #### Prerequisites

+* We recommend to use IntelliJ for developing the engine.
 * Install the [Scala plug-in](https://plugins.jetbrains.com/idea/plugin/1347-scala).

 *Note.* Currently, there is no VIATRA plug-in for IntelliJ.
 You are able to use the previously defined patterns, but cannot define new patterns or edit existing ones.